signalnine/recipes/biscochitos.md

 2 tsp cinnamon

 Cream shortening, sugar, egg and anise seed.
 Add flour, baking powder, salt, orange juice and mix until it forms a stiff dough.
 Chill for 30 minutes and then roll out to about 1/8-1/4", cut into shapes, press each cookie into the sugar and cinnamon mixture and bake on a greased cookie sheet for 10 minutes at 375F.

+Makes about 2-3 dozen cookies, depending on size.